docwire/docwire/README.md

 DocWire exists because modern data processing often trades predictable execution, memory ownership, and auditability for framework convenience.

+Most data processing stacks are built for the easy case: clean inputs, unlimited cloud resources, and a human in the loop when something breaks.
+The real world looks different:

+- A **medical wearable** cannot drain its battery parsing a malformed data stream.
+- A **compliance system** cannot hallucinate an audit trail.
+- A **trading platform** cannot tolerate a garbage-collection pause at the wrong moment.
+- An **autonomous system** cannot crash because of an undocumented proprietary file format.

+These are not edge cases.
+They are the normal operating conditions of any system that runs in production, at scale, in a regulated or time-critical environment.
+DocWire SDK is built for exactly these conditions.

 We are building a toolkit with **mechanical sympathy** for the hardware it runs on:

 - **Predictability** – deterministic execution, no hidden allocations.